helen-mckay/photoalbum-v1/src/pages/info.md

 For my dear friend Naurin Nasim, I built a photo album website to serve as her digital scrapbook.
 She requested that the site be password-protected to grant access to only her trusted friends (reminiscent of old-school secret keeper journals) as well as comment sections so that visiting friends may write something on the posts.
 Her site can be found at: [https://naurzine.com](https://naurzine.com)

 The version you are currently viewing is for featuring on my portfolio.
-The rest of my portfolio can viewed at: [https://helenmckay.dev](https://helenmckay.dev)
+The rest of my portfolio can viewed at: [https://helenmckay.dev](https://helenmckay.dev).
+Comments are DISABLED.
+Attempted comment submissions do not write to the database.

 I found this project challenging and incredibly rewarding to make.
 It went through many iterations (and hit a lot of roadblocks), but the final version was built using the following: